 In addition to direct plane access, we offer a range of platform, step and passenger lifts for general access around the airport.
 We can design passenger lifts that can provide wheelchair access across 2 or more floors in the terminal both land and air sides.
 We can also design platform and step lifts if there is a split level in the terminal or if you need access down a small set of steps.
 Our lifts are designed with the customer at the centre of the project so we can put your vision into reality whether you’re an architect, building contractor or an airport manager.

 Lifts for Trains

 The step level between the platform and the train can sometimes be too great for many passengers, those in wheelchairs, those who find it difficult to walk and those with push chairs.
 We’ve seen differences on Britain’s railways measuring over 500m, which isn’t feasibly possible for any wheelchair users.
-In addition with HS2’s platforms set to be lower than the standard height in the UK, with the standard at 915mm and then HS2’s at 760mm the gap between the train and platform is only going to increase.
-A 500mm difference between the train floor height would require a disabled ramp of at least 6 metres long and so can be highly impractical and difficult to manoeuvre.
+In particular, rural stations often have the greatest differences between train carriage and platform level.
+This in combination with limited platform space means that ramps simply aren’t feasible.
+The ongoing HS2 project also affects the train floor height.
+HS2 platforms are set to be lower than the current standard height in the UK, with the current platform height at 915mm and HS2’s at 760mm.
+This means the gap between the train and platform is only going to increase.
+For example a 500mm difference between the train floor heightened platform would require a disabled ramp of at least 6 metres long and so can be highly impractical and difficult to manoeuvre.